-The Audeze iSINE10 (link to compare prices on Amazon and B&H Photo/Video) are a rare example of planar magnetic earphones.
+The Audeze iSINE10 (link to check the price on Amazon) are a rare example of planar magnetic earphones.
 Typically planar magnetic drivers are only found in headphones, but Audeze’s iSINE line features excellent planar magnetic earphones like the iSINE10s.

 For a more in-depth article explaining how planar magnetic headphones work, check out My New Microphone's post The Complete Guide To Planar Magnetic Headphones (With Examples).